muratk3n/thirdwave/en/README.md

 ---

-Even with Internet available everywhere, the concept of sync needs to be implemented.
-Kids sync their lecture content with central or school server.
+Even if Internet was available everywhere, I'd still implement synch feature.
+Student syncs their lecture content with central, or a closer school server.
 They need to have all necessary files with them.

 ---